Using identity-based policies (IAM policies) for DataSync

 datasync:DescribeTask

-) on certain task resources by using an Amazon Resource Name (ARN). -
+action on certain transfer task resources by specifying an Amazon Resource Name (ARN) with a wildcard character (*

-AWS managed policies for DataSync
+The following example customer managed policies grant permissions for various DataSync

 AWSDataSyncFullAccess